 When depositing new funds and additional funds you will require our bank account details and your investment number.
 All you need to do is go into your internet banking and go to Payees and type in First Mortgage Trust.
 This will populate our account details for both the PIE Trust and the Group Investment Fund and if your investment number starts with a “D” this is the Group Investment Fund, and if your investment number begins with a “P” this is the PIE Trust.
 Then you choose the appropriate account and use your investment number as the reference number.

 We may ask you to provide information to support your deposit – this helps us comply with our legislative requirements under the Anti-Money Laundering & Countering Financing of Terrorism Act 2009 (AML/CFT Act).

 First Mortgage Trust are no longer issuing Tax Certificates.

 Your four quarterly income statements sent by First Mortgage Trust also detail the tax deducted.

+Complete this questionnaire to see what type of fund might be the most tax effective for your circumstances.
 Please note, this is just a guide and we recommend you seek professional tax advice.